weaveworks/ignite/README.md

 The images used are OCI/Docker images, but instead of running them as containers, it executes their contents as a real VM with a dedicated kernel and `/sbin/init` as PID 1.

-Networking is set up automatically, the VM gets the same IP as any docker container on the host would.
+Networking is set up automatically, the VM gets the same IP as any container on the host would.

 And Firecracker is **fast**!
 Building and starting VMs takes just some _fraction of a second_, or at most some seconds.
 With Ignite you can get started with Firecracker in no time!